-As an experienced writer, editor and consultant, I've spent over decade across print and digital.
-Specialising in art, photography, design and culture, I'm particularly interested in championing working-class creatives through my work, and providing a platform for underrepresented talent.
+I'm a writer, editor and consultant based in London, with over a decade of experience across print and digital.
+Specialising in art, photography, design and culture, I'm particularly interested in stories of change, women's rights, sustainability and climate justice, as well as championing working-class creatives through my work, and providing a platform for underrepresented talent.

-I'm currently the managing editor of design magazine Anima, please get in touch with tips, projects and PR for both print and online at aylajangelos@gmail.com.
+I'm currently the deputy editor across both Port and design magazine Anima, please get in touch with tips, projects and PR for both print and online at ayla@port-magazine.com and ayla@anima-magazine.com.
+For freelance commissions and everything else, please reach me at aylajangelos@gmail.com

-I regularly contribute to titles such as i-D, Dazed, It's Nice That, Port, AnOther, D&AD and WePresent, and I've also had work published in Sixteen Journal, Creative Boom, One Magazine, Feature Shoot, Creative Lives in Progress, Whitelies, Coeval, Exit Magazine, SixtySix, The Brand Identity among others.
+My work has appeared in titles such as i-D, Dazed, It's Nice That, WePresent, AnOther, 1 Granary, D&AD, Epoch, Useless Fighters, One Magazine, Crafts, Sixteen Journal, Creative Boom, Feature Shoot, Creative Lives in Progress, Whitelies, Coeval, Exit Magazine, SixtySix, The Brand Identity among others.
 Everything I've written for It's Nice That can be found here, and Port here.

-I've also worked with a number of brands on copywriting, strategy, consultancy and research.
+I've also worked with a number of brands on copywriting, strategy, consultancy and research, including Adobe, Apple, Lenovo, Chanel, Ace & Tate, Directors Library and Carpenters Workshop Gallery.
 I'm open to paid opportunities, please get in touch if you'd like to discuss.

 - “I don’t want to do anything about dying anymore”: Marina Abramović on why she’s had enough of death